 7. Network Beyond Your Immediate Circle

 Don’t limit your networking efforts to local events.
-Engage with the broader industry through online forums, social media, and industry conferences.
+Engage with the broader industry through film festivals, online forums, social media, and industry conferences.
 These connections can open doors to opportunities you might not find locally, providing a broader platform for your work and allowing you to learn from a diverse range of professionals.
 Try using Linkedin.
 It’s my secret weapon.

 8. Utilize Screenwriting Competitions and Fellowships